swup/fragment-plugin/README.md

   opacity: 0;
 }
 /*
-* Based on the name of the roule, we can make either the leaving or
+* Based on the name of the rule, we can make either the leaving or
 * the rendering transition really short:
 */
 html[data-fragment-visit=openOverlay].is-leaving .transition-overlay,